-23. The Scottish Government published a consultation paper on our proposals for environmental principles and governance in spring 2019.
+- 23. The Scottish Government published a consultation paper on our proposals for environmental principles and governance in spring 2019.
 The consultation paper6 and analysis of responses7 are available online.
-There was also evidence taken from stakeholders and experts during the progress of the Continuity Bill through the Scottish Parliament8.

-24. The UK Government consulted in 2018 on the development of its policy on environmental principles9.
+There was also evidence taken from stakeholders and experts during the progress of the Continuity Bill through the Scottish Parliament8. - 24.
+The UK Government consulted in 2018 on the development of its policy on environmental principles9.
 In that consultation paper, the UK Government said: "Our starting point is that the statutory statement of environmental principles and the environmental body should cover England and environmental matters that are not devolved.
 This consultation therefore relates only to areas for which the UK government is responsible."
-It is our view that the amendments to Clause 18 represent a change to the UK Government is not aware of any consultation carried out by the
+It is our view that the amendments to Clause 18 represent a change to the UK Government's position compared to that stated in the consultation paper.
+The Scottish Government is not aware of any consultation carried out by the